 Preparing for the journey

-Before traveling to their host country, IST participants take a course during the spring semester (that can count for zero to three credits) to prepare themselves, learn about mindful and ethical service and international travel and ensure they’re as ready as they can be for their trip.
+Before traveling to their host country, IST participants take a course during the spring semester (that can count for zero to three credits) to prepare themselves, learn about mindful and ethical service and international travel, and to ensure they’re as ready as they can be for their trip.

-One of the important issues discussed in the class is preparing how to engage as a U.S. citizen when traveling to unfamiliar countries where the citizens typically may not interact with Americans often.
+One of the important issues discussed in the class is preparing how to engage as a U.S. citizen when traveling to another country where historical relations with the United States are complex.
 Being receptive to the people who live there and entering their situations and homes with the utmost respect made the experience better for not just the students, but everyone involved.

 Worries about the trip were prevalent throughout the groups, as is normal for such a big experience.
 Both Kerston and Jenna mentioned they, along with everyone else, were nervous before their trip and they learned in their prep course that it was totally normal to feel that way.